mozilla/fxpay/README.rst

 These docs will be updated with a link when the page is working :)

-When you create a product on the Developer Hub you'll get unique identifiers for each product, such as ``543123``.
+When you create a product on the Developer Hub you'll get a unique identifier, such as ``543123``.
-You'll use these ID numbers to reference the products when working with the ``fxpay`` library.
+You'll use this ID number to reference the product when working with the ``fxpay`` library.

 Initialization